The Emeryville Newsletter (E-News)

 The next Emeryville Oversight Board meeting is scheduled for Tuesday, October 25.
 Meetings are broadcast live and rebroadcast on ETV: Channel 27 and can be viewed live and are archived on the City's website.
 The Emeryville Oversight Board is charged with determining which remaining financial obligations of the former Emeryville Redevelopment Agency are enforceable obligations under AB26x, the State law that eliminated all redevelopment agencies and requires that funds not needed to fulfill enforceable obligations are remitted to State and other regional/local regional taxing agencies.
 More information regarding the Emeryville Oversight Board can be found on the City's website.

 Public Safety Alerts

-The Emeryville Police Department and the Alameda County Fire Department (the ACFD provides fire services to Emeryville) are also encouraging residents to sign up for NIXLE, a nation-wide public safety alert system.
-Simply text any zip code to 888777 and receive real-time alerts and advisories from the City and other public agencies.
-This is a great way of keeping up with public safety alerts throughout the Bay Area and even travelling nation-wide just by entering the local zip code.
+The City uses two emergency notification systems to notify residents and businesses of emergency alerts.
+The Emeryville Police Department and the Alameda County Fire Department (ACFD provides fire services to Emeryville) use NIXLE, a nation-wide public safety alert system.
+Simply text any zip code to 888777 and receive real-time alerts and advisories from the local police department and other public agencies.
+This is a great way of keeping up with public safety alerts throughout the Bay Area and even travelling nation-wide just be entering the local zip code.
 There is no charge for registering but standard text messaging rates associated with your mobile phone service will apply.
 You can opt out anytime by texting "STOP" to 888777.

-If you're texting a zip code to 888777 and using NIXLE for the first time, you can retrieve a temporary password to complete the registration process here.
-Completing the registration process will allow you to fully customize how messages reach you - whether by mobile phone, email, or over the web at www.nixle.com - you decide.
+If you're texting a zip code to 888777 and using NIXLE for the first time, you can retrieve a temporary password to complete the registration process by going to the NIXLE website.
+Completing the registration process will allow you to fully customize how messages reach you - whether by mobile phone, email, or over the web - you decide!